Skip to main content

 Consectatio Praestantiae - Striving for Excellence

-Sutherland strives to develop students’ skills, intellect and personal growth in a supportive, respectful learning environment, and to prepare students to become responsible citizens.
+Sutherland strives to develop students’ skills and intellects and provide opportunity for personal growth in a supportive, respectful learning environment.
+We endeavour to prepare students to become responsible citizens.

 As a school leadership team and broader school planning team (including parents, staff, and students) we met to fine tune the content and questions for a school-wide student survey around updating the School Plan.
 Although COVID, once again, stalled the process, by March, students were given the opportunity to complete the survey, adding their opinions and feedback on what they wanted to see as key focus areas for the school.
 We had just under 650 students respond to the survey and through the process of collating the data, were able to update, change, and add new goals and objectives to our School Plan.